Renovamen/renovamen.github.io/src/content/blog/2022-12-19-monocular-visual-odometry.md

 ## Feature Detection

 We first look for salient landmarks, called keypoints $K_i$, in $I_i$.
-Keypoints are features that differ from their immediate neighborhood such as corners or areas with unique colors or textures.
-These features should ideally be found in both two adjacent frames.
+Keypoints are features that differ from their immediate neighborhood, such as corners or areas with unique colors or textures.
+These features should ideally be found in both adjacent frames.

 Using OpenCV, detecting keypoints is trivial: